redwoodjs/redwood/docs/docs/quick-start.md

 ## Testing with Jest

 It'd be hard to scale from side project to startup without a few tests.
-Redwood fully integrates Jest with both the front and backends, and makes it easy to keep your whole app covered by generating test files with all your components and services:
+Redwood fully integrates Jest with both the front- and back-ends, and makes it easy to keep your whole app covered by generating test files with all your components and services:

 ```
 yarn rw test